jlingford/personal-website/content/blog/chimerax-cavity-surfaces.md

 As seen above in both our MBH cavity and Complex I cavity, we haven't captured the entire cavity surface.
 There are still "holes" in these cavities.
 In many cases, this is unavoidable for cavities that aren't closed off from the surrounding solvent.
-That said, we can still capture more of the cavity surface area by simply using moving multiple ligands into the cavity area and iteratively repeating the command until we're happy with the visual.
+That said, we can still capture more of the cavity surface area by simply moving multiple ligands into the cavity area and iteratively repeating the command until we're happy with the visual.
 ```
 # open another copy of dinitrogen
 open pubchem:947